In Acts 1:15 we see that the names of the members were kept.

 Second, we need church membership for unity.

 The Bible requires that the believers have one mind in doctrine and practice.
-“Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment” (1 Cor.
+“Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment” (1 Co.
 1:10).
-“Only let your conversation be as it becometh the gospel of Christ: that whether I come and see you, or else be absent, I may hear of your affairs, that ye stand fast in one spirit, with one mind striving together for the faith of the gospel” (Phil.
+“Only let your conversation be as it becometh the gospel of Christ: that whether I come and see you, or else be absent, I may hear of your affairs, that ye stand fast in one spirit, with one mind striving together for the faith of the gospel” (Php.
 1:27).
-For this reason our church has a lengthy statement of faith and we require every member to agree with it, whether he is joining by statement of faith and baptism or from another church.
+For this reason our church has a lengthy statement of faith and we require every member to agree with it, whether he or she is joining by profession of faith and baptism or from another church.

 Third, we need church membership for discipline.

 “But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolater, or a railer, or a drunkard, or an extortioner; with such an one no not to eat.
 For what have I to do to judge them also that are without? do not ye judge them that are within?
 But them that are without God judgeth.
-Therefore put away from among yourselves that wicked person” (1 Cor.
+Therefore put away from among yourselves that wicked person” (1 Co.
 5:11-13).

 Fourth, we need church membership for authority.